Thesis

 Customer

-As of May 2025, Cognition’s customers included OpenSea, Ramp, Nubank, Lumos, Microsoft, and Curai Health.
+As of January 2026, Cognition’s customers included OpenSea, Ramp*, Nubank, Lumos, Microsoft, and Curai Health.
+The company has further highlighted Goldman Sachs, Citi, Dell, Cisco, Ramp, Palantir, Nubank, and Mercado Libre as users of Devin and associated products following the Windsurf acquisition and expanded go-to-market efforts.
 These early customers have primarily been engineering-centric, growth-focused, mid to large tech companies, many of which maintain substantial codebases and developer teams.
 They demonstrate a clear emphasis on developer productivity and willingness to experiment with emerging technologies like AI coding agents.
+For example, Microsoft highlights Devin in its Azure customer stories as a tool being used by engineers to scale productivity and accelerate modernization efforts.

 Several industry verticals stand out for Cognition’s ideal customer.
 In fintech, companies like Ramp and Nubank are adopting Devin to modernize legacy systems, where technical debt often grows faster than it can be resolved.
 In these environments, Devin’s ability to automate refactors, migrate APIs, and run verification loops provides meaningful leverage.
 Technology startups such as Lumos, which tend to operate with lean engineering teams, are another natural fit, as they leverage AI tools like Devin to accelerate development cycles and focus human engineers on higher-order logic.
 Cognition’s other customers reflect a cross-industry interest in Devin’s capabilities, such as OpenSea in Web3 and Curai Health in healthcare — sectors where software quality and iteration speed can be key differentiators.